Vonage/vbc-developer/_documentation/en/vonage-integration-platform/code-snippets/call/get-calls-count.md

 # Get calls count

-This example shows you how to count active calls
+This example demonstrates how to count active calls.

 Replace the following placeholder value in the sample code: